Did you know that you may be able to claim tax credits on money that you have already paid out in rent in 2022? It

-If your rental company pays property tax on the unit in which you live, they will pass that expense on to you.
+If your rental company pays property tax to the state on the unit in which you live, they will pass that expense on to you.
 This happens when they add a fee onto your monthly rental payment.
 When you pay the total rent each month, you’re paying the tax and can claim tax credits!

 For example, I qualified for the property tax refund credit because my apartment complex adds 2.5% to my monthly rental price.
 This is the property tax rate in my city, but you might have a different rate where you live.
-All that you need to verify at this point is that your rental company pays property tax on your rental unit and then check to see if that tax is charged to you.
+All that you need to verify at this point is that your rental company pays property tax to the state on your rental unit and then check to see if that tax is charged to you.

-2. You have lived in a rental property that pays property taxes from the first to last day of 2018.
+2. You have lived in a rental property that pays property taxes from the first to last day of each year.

 3. You are the responsible party on your rental lease and are required to pay your own rent each month.

 Your signed lease is your proof of this qualification.
 Make sure to save this documentation because it will show the exact move-in and move-out (if applicable) dates, and it should list you as the responsible party.
 In some cases, your lease will show exactly how much of your monthly rental payment is represented by the property tax.
 This can give you a good idea of the amount you may be refunded once you file for the tax credit.

 This is where some seniors are excluded from this tax credit, unfortunately.
 If you have Section 8 or other forms of subsidized housing, then you aren’t the sole party responsible for paying your rent and won’t qualify for this refund.